EmilLamprecht/vakish-1/_data/blog/2023-09-12-hiking-the-peaks-of-the-balkans-the-wrong-way.md

 S﻿ome things I haven't discussed in any of the above are additions and alternatives to the traditional PoB.
 Apart from my proposal of removing the most northern 2 stages, there are a lot of great opportunities throughout the route to stay an extra night and hike surrounding peaks.
 Doberdol is a particular notable spot for this, as you have access to what is considered Kosovo's highest peak (though unofficially it is several meters shorter than a peak in southern Kosovo, but shhhhh).

-T﻿he PoB also has an exstension route, which we didn't have time to consider this time around.
+T﻿he PoB also has an extension route, which we didn't have time to consider this time around.
 I've created a version of the full map inclusive the extension, which adds a good chunk of KMs and a few extra peaks into the trip.
 You would likely need to schedule at least 1 extra night, breaking this extension into two stages:

 <iframe src="https://www.outdooractive.com/en/embed/272660650/iframe?mw=false" style="width: 100%; height: 517px; border: 0;" ></iframe>\
 \